 Gardening is something I haven’t written much about on the blog, with good reason.
 Until this year, I didn’t have much confidence to tell anyone how to be successful at it.
 I know that sounds like a winning endorsement, now doesn’t it?
 Over the last 3 years (5 if you include my early tomato plants) I have been growing the garden, learning as I go and getting wonderful veggies that are fresher and tastier than any store or even my local farmer’s market.
-While I realize that it is late in the gardening season (at least here in Virginia), feel free to bookmark all this lovely information for next year.
+While I realize that it is late in the gardening season, feel free to bookmark all this lovely information for next year.

 So won’t you come in?